 Nope.
 This Queso Fundido with Chorizo is not dairy-free or vegan… in fact, it essentially has zero health benefits to it.
 What does it have going for it though?
 It’s really freaking yummy and great for entertaining.

 When I asked you guys (via Instagram Stories) if you wanted to see my queso fundido recipe, you said YES!
 So here it is!
-I love making this recipe when hosting a fiesta themed gathering.
+I love making this recipe when hosting.
 People just hover over it and it disappears rather quickly.

 With this Queso Fundido with Chorizo, I folded in the sautéed peppers and topped it with chorizo.
 You want to get it on the table quickly and start serving as the cheese hardens after about 20 minutes.
 So serve up and get to eating (it usually doesn’t last long anyway)!
 If you’d rather have the yellow, melty queso sitting in a crockpot so you don’t have to worry about it… try this recipe.